alireza375/kidstick_documentation/docs/Admin/group.md

 # Service

-- In this section, the admin can create services for users focused on specific gymnastics sports and fitness activities and assign the best trainers to them.
+- In this section, the admin can create services for users focused on specific sports and physical activities and assign the best coach to them.
 - Admin will be able to see all the existing services.
 - Admin can search for a specific service by using the **search bar**.